-If you choose not to accept our cookies or cookies and tools from our partner companies, you will not be able to see certain information on our websites or use some features that improve your visit.
+If you choose not to accept our cookies or the cookies and tools of our partner companies, you will not be able to see certain information on our websites and will be unable to use some functions that improve your visit.

 In the event that Swiss Post engages third parties to provide the services, it will be authorized to make available to them the data necessary for this purpose.
 These third parties are subject to the same obligations with regard to data protection as Swiss Post itself.
-In addition, data will be disclosed to third parties only within the parameters described in the sections above.
-Transfer to other companies within Swiss Post Group is permitted.
-We will retain your information for no longer than necessary and it will remain confidential.
+In addition, data will be disclosed to third parties only within the parameters described in the sections above (e.g. IP addresses for analytics purposes).
+Disclosure to other companies within Swiss Post Ltd Group is ultimately permitted.
+Further details can be found in the relevant contracts, GTC or SC.
+We will retain your information for no longer than necessary and will treat it as confidential.
 This excludes the transmission of personal data to payment collection service providers, governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.

-You have the right to request information on the processing of your personal data and can seek its amendment, blocking or deletion.
+You have the right to request information on the processing of your personal data and can request that it be amended, blocked or deleted.